gymrek-lab/gymreklab.github.io/doc/TSCC.rst

     qsubi(){
         # arg1: the number of hours requested (defaults to 4)
-        # arg2: the partition (defaults to condo)
+        # arg2: the partition (defaults to hotel)
-        srun --partition=${2:-condo} --account=ddp268 --pty --nodes=1 --ntasks 1 --cpus-per-task=4 -t ${1:-4}:00:00 --wait=0 --qos=${2:-condo} --export=ALL /bin/bash
+        srun --partition=${2:-hotel} --account=htl149 --pty --nodes=1 --ntasks 1 --cpus-per-task=4 -t ${1:-4}:00:00 --wait=0 --qos=${2:-hotel} --export=ALL /bin/bash
     }

 Then, when I need a interactive node, I just execute :code:`qsubi <n>` where :code:`<n>` is the max number of hours you plan to work.
-That will wait till it can find a slot on the condo node and then log you into that node.
+That will wait till it can find a slot on the hotel node and then log you into that node.
 To exit the node, just run the :code:`exit` command or press Ctrl+D.

-In the unlikely event that our condo node is full of work, this will hang till space opens up.
+In the unlikely event that the hotel node is full of work, this will hang till space opens up.

 Any time your internet connection gets disrupted (depending on your settings, when your computer falls asleep) the interactive session will be killed along with any jobs you were running.
 To preserve processes